 - Has your employer taken adverse action against you because of your need to express breast milk or breastfeed your infant?

-The qualified California lawyers at Kingsley & Kingsley can assist you in answering these questions and many more about your case.
+The discrimination attorneys at Kingsley & Kingsley can assist you in answering these questions and many more about your case.
 Proving discrimination can be challenging, but with the right legal team, it can be done.
 Take the first step to protecting yourself and stopping this hurtful and illegal behavior.
 Take advantage of a free initial consultation to discuss your specific case by calling the toll free number (888) 500-8469 or clicking here to contact us regarding your case.